gerardo-garcia/lldp-topo/README.md

   -c COMMAND, --command COMMAND
                         alternative command to connect to servers via ssh, e.g. `juju ssh`
+  -q, --quick           print only LLDP neighbors, not all LLDP interfaces -e, --extra           no extra info about server interfaces
 ```

 To get LLDP topology from a list of servers: